ccjmne/blog/content/posts/intralinear-partitioning-1.md

 - formulating implementation strategies,
 - building a proof of concept, seeing it work, and finally:
-- doing it over spotlessly, armed with your newly found personal and profound understanding of the conceptual problem with the contexts in which it was born and in which it shall expire, as well as the dubious pitfalls that your naive, handle-as-you-discover implementation could avoid with the savvy, educated ingenuity that only comes from hindsight.
+- doing it over spotlessly, armed with your newly found personal and profound understanding of the conceptual problem within the contexts that birthed it and that shall see it expire, as well as the dubious pitfalls that your naive, handle-as-you-discover implementation could avoid with the savvy, educated ingenuity that only comes from hindsight.